 The Michael Beesley Award

 Professor Michael Beesley was one of the most influential transport economists of his time.
-He was the co-founder (with Professor David Hensher) of the Thredbo conference series.
+He was the co-founder (with Professor David Hensher) of the Thredbo Conference Series.
 In 2005 the conference series' International Steering Committee established the Michael Beesley Award to pay tribute to his memory.
-The award recognises the best workshop paper presented at the conference by a person in the early stages of their career (first ten years).
-The person must be the primary author of the paper presented.
+The award recognises the best workshop paper presented at the conference by a person in the early stages of their transport career (first ten years) as an academic or practitioner.
+The person must be the first named author of the paper and must present the paper at the conference.
 The award is determined by the Michael Beesley Award Committee Chair (appointed by the Conference Chair) in consultation with all Workshop Chairs.
-The award recipient receives a receive a trophy presented on the closing day of the conference at the conference dinner.
-Honourable mention may be made up to of two other authers who will receive certificates of recognition.
+The award recipient receives a trophy presented at the conference dinner.
+Honourable mention may be made to (up to) two other authors who will receive certificates of recognition.
 All award recipients receive sponsored registration to the next conference in the series.

 Thredbo 14Pablo Guarda (Centre for Sustainable Urban Development (CEDEUS), Chile) for his paper “Decreasing fare evasion without fines?
 A microeconomic analysis” (with Juan De Dios Ortúzar, Susan Handy, Patricia Galilea and Juan Carlos Muñoz)

 Honourable mention to: Anson Stewart (Massachusetts Institute of Technology, USA) for his paper “CoAXs: interactive mapping for measuring and communicating transit’s accessibility impacts to support cocreative planning” (with Christopher Zegras)

 - Chinh Ho (Institute of Transport and Logistics Studies, The University of Sydney Business School, Australia) for his paper "Metrobuses in Sydney: how high capacity and high frequency services are benefiting the metropolitan fringe" (with Corinne Mulley).